-All meals are included and we work on a set menu per week, lovingly prepared by our cook with your assistance, so don't be shy, help out in the kitchen and you might learn to cook some new dishes.
-All dinners are cooked, however on weekends when our cook is off from work, volunteers can warm pre-made meals or make a simple dinner with ingredients provided (hamburgers are a favorite) so some participation is required.
+All meals are included, and we work on a set menu per week, lovingly prepared by our cook Mary with your assistance, so don't be shy, help out in the kitchen and you might learn to cook some new dishes.
+All dinners are cooked, however on weekends when our cook is off, volunteers warm pre-made meals or make a simple dinner with ingredients provided (hamburgers are a favorite).